itaki/UbuntuSetup/cursor/install_cursor.md

 ### Version Detection

-The script uses multiple methods to detect the current and latest versions of Cursor:
+The script uses reliable methods to detect the current and latest versions of Cursor:

 1. For the installed version:
-   - Runs the AppImage with `--version` flag
+   - Checks running Cursor processes for version information
-   - Extracts version information from the AppImage binary
+   - Falls back to running the AppImage with `--version` flag if no process is found
    - Validates that the detected version matches Cursor's versioning pattern

 2. For the latest version: